The Definitive Guide to Redesigns & SEO

 - Room for Onpage Copy: Compare the About page on the new site to the About page on the old site; the Product Detail pages on the new site to the Product Detail pages on the old site; the Category Landing pages on the new site to the Category Landing pages on the old site: in other words, compare the content on all new pages to the old ones.

-Sometimes designers may not be making enough space for important on-page copy that needs to be migrated over.
-Even if the page is carried over, if copy is drastically altered or deleted on a large number of pages, this could cause traffic to drop.
+- Sometimes designers may not be making enough space for important content that needs to be migrated over, and this could really cause traffic to drop.

 3. Content & Keywords